 Affordable housing are homes delivered to meet the housing needs of local residents who are unable to meet the cost of private rental or home ownership via the open market.
 A mix of flats, maisonettes, houses and bungalows are provided for rent, either as social rent (50% open market rents) or affordable rents (80% open market rents).
 In addition, low cost home ownership models include shared ownership, shared equity and discount open market homes.

-Social Rented is housing for rent from Local Authorities and Registered Providers (Housing Associations that have registered with the Tenant Services Authority, formerly the Housing Corporation) Social Rent levels are set below market rates in accordance with government guidelines.
+Social rented is housing for rent from local authorities and registered providers (housing associations that have registered with Homes England).
+Social rent levels are set at 50% below market rates in accordance with government guidelines.

-Intermediate Housing is housing that is part sale, part rent under the shared-ownership schemes now known as New Build Homebuy.
-Shares ranging from 25% to 50% are sold at full market value with the remaining share being rented from a Registered Provider, typically at the equivalent of around 2.75% per annum of the market value of the unsold share.
-On many affordable housing developments within the existing physical limits boundary (or development boundary) it is possible to buy up to 100% of the property in stages (referred to as "staircasing") however, in some circumstances the maximum share that can be bought is 80%, ensuring that the property will never be completely sold off and remain available for future need.
+On many affordable housing developments within the existing physical limits boundary (or development boundary) it is possible to buy up to 100% of the property in stages (referred to as 'staircasing') however, if the scheme is in a rural location, it may be protected as a Rural Exception Site.
+In this case, the maximum share that can be bought is 80%, ensuring that the property will never be completely sold to the open market and will remain available for future need.